Privilege Escalation

 pip list --outdated

-List installed packages with column formatting: If we want to display the desired output in the specific format then we will use the “–format” option for this purpose.
+List installed packages with column formatting: If we want to display the desired output in a specific format, then we will use the “–format” option for this purpose.
 Suppose I want to wish to list the details in column format then I will frame command as below.

 pip list --format columns